What Parties Can Request the End of a Guardianship

-When it comes to a trust or probate administration, there are an endless number of uncommon scenarios that can arise to make a seemingly simple process more complex.
+When it comes to a trust or probate administration, there is an endless number of uncommon scenarios that can arise to make a seemingly simple process more complex.
 One such example is where the beneficiary of the estate or trust is a minor.
-The minor may have had a guardian appointed by the Superior Court in San Diego or other court with proper jurisdiction.
-What may make the situation unique is that at some point during the administration process, the guardianship may no longer be needed.
+The minor may have had a guardian appointed by the Superior Court in San Diego or other courts with proper jurisdiction.
+What may make the situation unique is that at some point during the administration process, guardianship may no longer be needed.
 Trustees and executors should understand more about how guardianships end in order to ensure that they properly comply with their duties.

 Three Parties Who Can Ask the Court to End a Guardianship

 In some cases, it is necessary to go to court to have guardianship terminated.
 It is important to know which parties can seek the end of guardianship.
 These individuals include the following: